fmidev/smartmet-tools-grid/doc/radon2smartmet.md

 ## <span id="chapter-1-3"></span>1.3  Configuration

 The main configuration file of the **"radon2smartmet"** application is a simple text file that uses JSON syntax.
-It can use the same “special features” that was used in the grid-engine’s main configuration file (see the “grid-engine.pdf” document).
+It can use the same “special features” that was used in the grid-engine’s main configuration file (see the <a href="https://github.com/fmidev/smartmet-engine-grid/blob/master/doc/grid-engine.md">“grid-engine”</a> document).
 For example, it can import definitions (like passwords, connection parameters, etc.) from other files.
 It can also use values of environmental parameters.

 The configuration file contains two main sections: